bugsnag/maze-runner/UPGRADING.md

 ### Clearing app data between test scenarios

-Use of the deprecated Appium `driver.reset` method has been removed and replaced with `terminate_app` and `activate_app` calls (when using BitBar only).
+Use of the deprecated Appium `driver.reset` method has been removed and replaced with `terminate_app` and `activate_app` calls.
 This means that responsibility for clearing app files between scenarios passes to the individual test fixtures (most of which already do it anyway).

 ## v7 to v8